ASC 718 and Section 409A equity compensation valuations play a sizeable role in the world of private equity.

-Recent market changes related to the COVID-19 pandemic are a potential material event consideration warranting changes to your company’s 409A valuation.
-VRC’s valuation professionals can work with your firm, board members, and legal counsel to help determine if your company needs an updated 409A valuation.
+Market changes related to the COVID-19 pandemic are a potential material event consideration warranting changes to your company’s 409A valuation.
+VRC’s valuation professionals can work with your firm, board members, and legal counsel to help determine if your company needs an updated 409A valuation and meet your annual filing requirements.

 We recommend firms proactively consider modeling the financial reporting implications as a defensive measure to avoid forcing the hand of compensation committees, CEOs, or CFOs to make sudden and potentially drastic decisions.